ImperialPlugins/unturned-ii-docker/README.md

 Example command to host a simple Unturned II server:

-`docker run -it -p 27015:27015 -p 27016:27016 --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii MAP_NAME`
+`docker run -it -p 27015:27015 -p 27016:27016 --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii SERVER_ARGS`

-Replace MAP_NAME with the map you want to host, e.g. `CQC`.
+Replace SERVER_ARGS with the map you want to host, e.g. `CQC`.
+You can specicy more args like -log or -PORT=7415

 You can also define STEAM_CMD_ARGS to add your custom steamcmd commands on each restart:
 `docker run -it -p 27015:27015 -p 27016:27016 -e STEAM_CMD_ARGS="+download_depot <somedepot>" --restart unless-stopped --name myserverinstance imperialplugins/unturned-ii CQC`